charlestolley/python-snmp/docs/source/snmp.rst

       for details on version-specific arguments.
 The `version` parameter defaults to the :class:`Engine`'s `defaultVersion`.

-      The data type of `address` depends on the `domain`.
+      The data type of `address` depends on the `domain` (which defaults to the :class:`Engine`'s `defaultDomain`).
 For UDP over IPv4, it it expects a :class:`str` containing an IPv4 address.
 If the remote engine is listening on a non-standard port, this argument also accepts a 2-tuple, containing the IPv4 address and UDP port number.

       The `autowait` parameter assigns a default value for the `wait` parameter to the ``Manager``'s request methods.
 If not given, its value falls back